FOGProject/fog-docs/docs/installation/install_fog_server.md

 # Install FOG server

-Before rushing into installing FOG you want to make sure you check the [[requirements.md]].
-The installation instructions here assume that you have a freshly installed server available that only contains the minimal set of packages.
+Before rushing into installing FOG you want to make sure you check the [[requirements]] The installation instructions here assume that you have a freshly installed server available that only contains the minimal set of packages.

 ## Prerequisite